razorsk8jz/ML_Project/src/ml_project/README.md

 # Code Update 12/6/17 (Brennan Lefler)
 Fixed an issue where numerical class names didn't load properly.
 Added a popup window to catch any exception, so program won't nasty crash for user.
 Also made some changes above in the readme, to reflect things that don't apply anymore.

+I got the sample probabilities function working, it *seems* to be correct.
+Trying to assign to a class isn't working right now, but the framework is there for it.